Precise, super-resolving intensity measurement by quantum jump spectroscopy of a single neutral atom

-We note a possible extension of the technique: the spectroscopy could be performed with the probe tuned to the $1\rightarrow 1'$ transition.
+We note possible extensions of the technique: \btext{first, the method could be implemented step-wise, with sequential state preparation, probing, and readout.
+This would remove noise associated with the stochastic $1\leftrightarrow 2$ jumps in the continuous implementation.
+Second, circularly- or elliptically-polarized fields could be measured without state-dependent shifts, if the atom is optically-pumped to a specific $F=1, m_F$ state \cite{TeyNP2008}.
+Third,} the spectroscopy could be performed with the probe tuned to the $1\rightarrow 1'$ transition.
 On this transition, the excitation efficiency will be strongly Zeeman-state and probe-polarization dependent, due to selection rules and strong tensor light shifts of the $F'=1$ state, as shown in \autoref{fig:LightShifts}.
 These features enable internal-state-selective detection with the same advantages of high gain and low perturbation that we have demonstrated using the $1\rightarrow 2'$ transition.

-\textit{Conclusion --} We have proposed and demonstrated the use a single neutral \textsuperscript{87}Rb atom for precision, sub-wavelength sensing of optical intensity, implemented by a quantum jump spectroscopy technique.
+\textit{Conclusion --} We have proposed and demonstrated the use of a single neutral \textsuperscript{87}Rb atom for precision, sub-wavelength sensing of optical intensity, implemented by a quantum jump spectroscopy technique.
 A very low intensity probe near the $F=1 \rightarrow F'=2$ hyperfine transition of the D\textsubscript{2} line drives ``quantum jumps,'' i.e., resonant Raman transitions, into the $F=2$ ground state.
 A second laser near the $F=2 \rightarrow F'=3$ cycling transition induces a burst of resonance fluorescence for each Raman transition, greatly amplifying the detectable signal.
 By scanning the probe frequency, the spectrum of $F=1 \rightarrow F'=2$ excitation is measured, indicating the distribution of ac Stark shifts on this transition, which suffers negligible broadening from tensor light shifts.
 From this spectrum we obtain the intensity at trap centre and the atom's temperature.
 The technique can be extended to perform Zeeman-state-selective readout.